 Processing Group

+These Attributes describe processing which has been performed on the Spectrum.
 These Attributes are added or set when that processing is done.
 This processing may be done by SPECCHIO, or it may be processing done by some other function connecting to the SPECCHIO database.
 This may be a Matlab program, a Java program, or a program written using any other tool or language.

 While it is possible, generally these Attributes should not be edited manually.